Patanjali offers the Eight Limbs of Yoga as a path for cultivating wisdom and inner knowing.

 PARTIAL SCHOLARSHIPS

-If our tiered pricing and payment plan options are financially inaccessible, please click here to access our partial scholarship application form.
+If our tiered pricing and payment plan options are financially inaccessible, you are welcome to apply for a partial scholarship.

 Course Facilitator: Jivana Heyman